 A signed copy of the Third Party Agreement for TGTP will allow Student Business Services to invoice TGTP for each fall and spring semester in which the student is continuously enrolled.
-Students who plan to use TGTP for the summer semester, must email a request to Student Business Services at least 10 days prior to the first day of the summer semester.
-The email may be sent to firstname.lastname@example.org, and must include your student ID (R#), name, and the contract number found on your TGTP ID card.Third Party Sponsor Agreement TGTP Contract
+Students who plan to use TGTP for the summer semester, must email a request to Student Business Services at least 10 days prior to the due date of the term.
+The email may be sent to email@example.com, and must include your student ID (R#), name, and the contract number found on your TGTP ID card.Third Party Sponsor Agreement TGTP Contract

 Other Prepaid Plans

-Students who plan to use a prepaid plan from a state other than Texas must submit a signed Third Party Agreement and a plan benefit letter to Student Business Services at least 10 days prior to the first day of each semester.
-The plan benefit letter must include the student’s prepaid plan rate and remaining prepaid plan benefits.
+Students who plan to use a prepaid plan from a state other than Texas must submit a signed Third Party Agreement and a plan benefit letter to Student Business Services at least 10 days prior to the due date of the term.
+The plan benefit letter must include the student's prepaid plan rate and remaining prepaid plan benefits.
 Students should contact their prepaid plan directly to receive a copy of the plan benefit letter.
 Texas Tech University currently utilizes the following out of state prepaid plans:

 - College of Illinois!
 529 Prepaid Tuition Plan